rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Millennialism is a [modern belief](index.md) of a future utopian period, usually a thousand years (a literal *millennium*).
 This is a common view in modern Christian denominations (especially amongst protestants).
-We also see echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
+We've seen echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
 To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of this ideology in the ancient world.